yurenju/jarbot/README.md

 $ now --public dist/services/notification
 ```

-each deployment will get a microservice url. go back to `slack app page` -> `Slash Commands` and create two command: `/jar` & `/balance` with slash microservice url.
+each deployment will get a microservice URL. go back to `slack app page` -> `Slash Commands` and create two command: `/jar` & `/balance` with slash microservice URL.

-and also go to `Coinbase API Access` and edit api key to update `Notification URL` to notification microservice url.
+and also go to `Coinbase API Access` and edit api key to update `Notification URL` to notification microservice URL.

 ### Usage

-go to slack and use `/jar` to create a unique address both for BTC & ETH. e.g., user `bob` use `/jar` will generate two addresses which will be labeled `bob`. so when receive payments via these addresses, a notification will show `receive payment from bob`.
+go to slack and use `/jar` to create a unique address both for BTC & ETH. e.g., user `bob` use `/jar` will generate two addresses which will be labeled `bob`. so when receiving payments via these addresses, a notification will show `receive payment from bob`.

 ![jarbot features](/assets/features.png)